Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Juni 2025 21.29.52 UTC
+- WIB: Jumat, 27 Juni 2025 22.30.01 UTC
-- WITA: Jumat, 27 Juni 2025 22.29.52 UTC
+- WITA: Jumat, 27 Juni 2025 23.30.01 UTC
-- WIT: Jumat, 27 Juni 2025 23.29.52 UTC
+- WIT: Sabtu, 28 Juni 2025 00.30.01 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success